Hope Adult Learning

 Training Content Samples

-This information will give you an in depth overview of the training topics.
+This information will give you an overview of the training topics and some of the content used.

-The 11 sections below contain some of the material covered in our tutor training.
-This material is a sample of the type and scope of the training curriculum.
-Tutor training consists of teaching, hands-on and group to get you started.
-Follow-up exercises along with written assignments make-up the self-study to be completed between training sessions.
+The sections below contain some of the material covered in our tutor training.
+This material is just a sample of the type and scope of the training curriculum.
+The in-class tutor training consists of instruction, discussion, hands-on, and group work to get you started.
+Follow-up exercises along with written assignments and reading which introduces the next segments make-up the self-study portion of the training to be completed between training sessions.

 Understanding the Greatest Gift We Can Give